 - Platform: Windows, Xbox One, PS4, Nintendo Switch, macOS, Linux

-Streets of Rogue is a roguelike title focusing on player action, fun mechanics, and chaotic results.
+Streets of Rogue is a roguelike title focusing on decisions, fun mechanics, and chaotic results.
 Unlike other titles in the genre, it also has stealth and a toolbar.
+That said, it’s a top-down 16-bit graphics game with point-and-click mechanics and tons of interactive NPcs.

 You play through various randomly generated floors in a city.
 Progressing the journey means completing specific missions on each floor using character skills.
-You’re fighting against a tyrannical major as part of resistance for the story.
+Story-wise, you’re fighting against a tyrannical major as part of the resistance.

 - Developer: Motion Twin, Evil Empire